Chencho Dorji

-Chencho Dorji (born 1 January 1980 in Mongar) is a Bhutanese association football manager/head coach.
+Chencho Dorji (born 1 January 1980 in Mongar) is a Bhutanese football manager/head coach.
 Besides Bhutan, he has coached in India.

 Managerial career

-Dorji completed his C-License coaching course in 2005 when he was still just 25.
-In the 12 years that he worked with the Bhutan Football Federation (BFF) after that, he enrolled in every programme that he came across, just to learn more about the game.
-Such was his hunger for footballing knowledge that upon finishing all of BFF's courses, he went to Japan and completed all the coaching courses from there as well.
-Football in Bhutan benefited from it as he served a number of different age-group teams over the years besides playing an important role in setting up their grassroots system.

-Dorji had earlier worked as the head coach of the Bhutan youth national teams and he was always wanting to move to Indian I-League.
+Dorji completed his C-License coaching course in 2005.
+He served a number of different age-group teams over the years.
+Dorji worked as the head coach of the Bhutan youth national teams before his move to the Indian I-League.
 "The I-League is one of the biggest leagues in South Asia and it has teams that have been playing at such a high level for many years.
 We have been preparing well and no team should take us lightly.
-We can certainly come up with surprise results," Dorji said about his move to Sudeva.
+We can certainly come up with surprise results;" Dorji said about his move to Sudeva.

-Bracing up for their maiden I-League appearance, Sudeva Delhi FC appointed Dorji as the team's head coach ahead of the upcoming season.
-I-League's newest entrant is the first team from national capital New Delhi.

 "It is a great honour to be part of the I-League.
 I really thank the president and the vice-president for believing in me and deciding to give the huge responsibility. lf you do well, you will survive and I am very excited about this challenge.
 As with every head coach, I also want to win. l want to win all the matches, but that does not happen in football."

-— Chencho Dorji, after becoming the manager of Sudeva Delhi FC.
+— Chencho Dorji, after becoming the coach of Sudeva.

-Dorji is the first Bhutanese coach at the helm of any club in the history of the I-League.

-He joined Sudeva's academy in November 2019 and is now the chief tactician of the senior team.
-Dorji has previously worked at the Bhutan Football Federation for 12 years.

-The first club from the national capital to play in the I-League, Sudeva Delhi FC have opted for an all-Indian squad in their first season and the concept came from Dorji's mind.
-He said that "The message was always clear that we will go with an all-Indian squad."

-Dorji later became head coach of Sudeva Delhi again in 2023, and guided the team in I-League 2.
+Dorji became the coach of Sudeva again in 2023, and guided the team in the I-League 2.